oracle/python-oracledb/doc/src/user_guide/vector_data_type.rst

 Using BINARY Vectors
 ====================

-A Binary vector format is supported when you are using Oracle Database 23.5, or later.
-The binary format represents each dimension value as a binary value (0 or 1).
+A Binary vector format represents each dimension value as a binary value (0 or 1).
 Binary vectors require less memory storage.
 For example, a 16 dimensional vector with binary format requires only 2 bytes of storage while a 16 dimensional vector with int8 format requires 16 bytes of storage.